Our mission

 Why BBC Micro:Bit?

-Since building robots requires some kind of programmable controller we had to choose one that fits our principles:
+Since building robots requires some kind of programmable controller I had to choose one that fits these principles:

 - Is easy to use and school friendly